vladlpavlov/Pythagoras/README.md

 ## What is it?

-`Pythagoras` is a Python framework that makes massive algorithm parallelization easy and cost-effective, helping accelerate data science, machine learning, and AI workflows.
+`Pythagoras` is a framework for easy and cost-effective massive algorithm parallelization in Python.
+It helps to accelerate data science, machine learning, and AI workflows.

-It offers:
+Pythagoras offers:

 * Persistent function memoization that tracks data dependencies and changes in the functions' code.